Strict supports of canonical measures and applications to the geometric Bogomolov conjecture

-There is another version of Bogomolov conjecture; the Bogomolov conjecture \emph{for curves} has been studied for a long time.
-It is a special case of our conjecture.
-In the arithmetic setting, Ullmo proved in \cite{ullmo} that it holds true.
-We consider the geometric version here.
-The geometric version of this conjecture insists that the embedded curve in its Jacobian should have only a finite number of small points unless it is isotrivial (cf. Conjecture~\ref{GBCforcurves} for the precise statement).
-Note that there is also an effective version in Conjecture~\ref{EGBCforcurves}.
-Although these conjectures have not yet solved completely, some important results are established.
-Under the assumption that $K$ is the function field of a curve over a field of characteristic zero, Cinkir established an affirmative answer to Conjecture~\ref{EGBCforcurves} in \cite{cinkir}.
-There is not a satisfactory answer to the conjecture in positive characteristic, except for some partial answers to Conjecture~\ref{EGBCforcurves} such as in \cite{moriwaki0,moriwaki3} by Moriwaki and in \cite{yamaki1,yamaki4} by the author.
-In this paper, we will make some remarks on the non-effective version Conjecture~\ref{GBCforcurves}, which arises as consequences of our arguments on Conjecture~\ref{intGBCforAV} to this problem, we make nontrivial contribution including the case of positive characteristic.
+This paper also discusses another version of the Bogomolov conjecture, called the Bogomolov conjecture \emph{for curves} over function fields.
+This conjecture claims that the embedded curve in its Jacobian should have only a finite number of small points unless it is isotrivial (cf. Conjecture~\ref{GBCforcurves} for the precise statement).
+It is still an open problem with partial solutions, while the arithmetic version is established by Ullmo in \cite{ullmo}.
+Under the assumption that $K$ is the function field of a curve over a field of characteristic zero, Cinkir established in \cite{cinkir} an affirmative answer to Conjecture~\ref{EGBCforcurves}, an effective version of this conjecture.
+There is not a satisfactory answer to the conjecture in positive characteristic except for some partial answers.
+We refer to \S~\ref{GBCforC} for more details.
+In this paper, applying our arguments on Conjecture~\ref{intGBCforAV} to this problem, we make nontrivial contribution including the case of positive characteristic.